gdiminneapolis/gdi-starting-up/README.md

 The steps presented here are *all* performed in a Terminal, on the Command line.
 On a Mac, press `CMD-SPACE` and type `terminal` (spotlight will show you the Terminal command long before you finish typing; you just need to type enough to get it to recognize what you're doing.)
 On Windows, run the `Git Bash` program you installed in the "Intro to Git" class.

-## First: locate where your working project directory will be.
+## If you do not have a place for your projects, make one

 You might want to have all your projects organized under the same directory on your system.
 A directory called "Projects" or "Develoment" are good choices, but if you think of something better, use it.
 The point is that it's for your convenience.
 In your open Terminal, type: